 Peppermint oil contains menthol which helps regulate blood flow in the body.
-It can also help reduce pain and ease tension, both of which can soothe headache pain.
+According to a 2015 review of published studies, it can also help reduce pain and ease tension, both of which can soothe headache pain.
 To get the best results, mix 3 drops of peppermint essential oil with one tablespoon of almond oil and gently massage it into the temples or the back of your neck with it.

 Tension headaches, also known as stress headaches, are the most common type of headaches among adults.
 In fact, up to 80% of adults get them from time to time and 3% even report getting them daily.
 Eek!
 But cinnamon has been shown to help ease muscle tension, which can greatly reduce the frequency of stress-related headaches.